Fiber Optic Testing

 - An OTDR is the recommended fiber optic test tool for detailed baselining and recording of fiber link characteristics.

 - The purpose of an OTDR is to detect, find, and measure events at all locations on a fiber link.
 Location information regarding localized loss and reflective events is generated, providing technicians with a pictorial and permanent record of the fiber’s characteristics.

 - When using an OTDR, use launch and receive cables to qualify the front-end and far-end connectors.
 A launch cable is connected between a tester and the fiber under test, and the receive cable is connected at the far end of the fiber link.
 It is important to note that the fiber used in the launch and receive cable should match the fiber being tested (type, core size, modal field diameter (MFD), etc.)

 - Test process automation (TPA) principles that are effective on the production floor can also be extended to fiber network installation.
 By minimizing manual test processes and reducing opportunities for errors and training time, certification and turn-up can be completed and documented confidently and predictably.

 - Lastly, proper planning and preparation are basic best practices applicable to any organized endeavor, including fiber testing.
 Assembling and organizing a pre-cleaned, calibrated, and complete test tool kit is essential for carrying out the most effective and accurate fiber optic tests.

 Fiber Testing and Fiber Optic Cable Construction

-The application of fiber optic communication may seem elegant in its simplicity, but fiber optic cable testing requires an understanding of some basic principles that differentiate fiber testing from its analog wire testing predecessor.
+The application of fiber optic communication may seem simple, but fiber optic cable testing requires an understanding of some basic principles that differentiate fiber testing from its analog wire testing predecessor.

 The Three C’s of an Optical Fiber